 The college may, at its discretion, form articulation agreements with non-regionally accredited institutions or organizations that will dictate the transfer of credit for students transferring between them.

 In compliance with the most current Massachusetts Quinn Bill revisions, the college may only accept certain credits for criminal justice students and/or courses.
 This may restrict the college’s general policy for the granting of credit for life experience or military credits in this case.

 Any student who feels as though an error or omission has occurred in the evaluation of his/her transfer credit may appeal the situation to the transfer ombudsperson whose responsibility is to ensure institutional compliance with transfer policies and procedures.
-The transfer ombudsperson is the vice president of academic affairs and she/he can be reached at 978-630-9208.
-The Transfer Credit Evaluation Team has been established as a standing subcommittee of the MWCC Academic Council with additional representation from MWCC Advising.
+The transfer ombudsperson is the Vice President of Academic and Student Affairs, who can be reached at 978-630-9208.